Benjamin Geen: Trial

 During his trial, Oxford Crown Court was told that Geen purposely used insulin, sedatives, and muscle relaxants to trigger respiratory arrest or failure in patients because he enjoyed the 'thrill' of resuscitating them.
 Both the prosecution and defence accepted that he was often around when things unexpectedly went wrong in the hospital.
 One nurse testified how Geen appeared "elated" when one of the victims went into respiratory arrest, and said "oh no, here we go again" as the patient began to fight for breath despite being in a good condition minutes earlier.
 Another testified how she had been treating the patient earlier in the morning when he was in a good condition, but then discovered he had died shortly after she had handed over responsibility of his care to Geen.

 On 18 April 2006, a jury found Geen guilty of the two murder charges and of intentionally inflicting grievous bodily harm on 15 patients.
 On 9 May 2006 Geen, then 25 years old, was given 17 life sentences with the recommendation that he spend at least 30 years in prison before being considered for parole.
 In court, Geen maintained his innocence and vowed to appeal his conviction.
+All but one of the guilty verdicts were unanimous.

-Highly regarded criminologist and detective Dr. Graham Hill concluded that Geen had hero syndrome.
+Criminologist and detective Dr. Graham Hill concluded that Geen had hero syndrome.
 This is when individuals want to be seen as a hero, sometimes causing them to create devastating situations so that they can then be seen to 'save the day'.